open-ch/pyrene/FAQ.md

 ```
 That action is automatically triggered upon a Pyrene release.

-You can also manually trigger a Kitchensink deployment in GitHub website, under Actions, Workflows, select `Kitchensink`.
+You can also manually trigger a `Kitchensink` deployment in GitHub website, under Actions, Workflows, select `Kitchensink`.
+Click on the `Run workflow` button.

 ----

 ## Pyrene possible improvements

 1) Replace Kitchensink by Storybook.
-2) Remove hacks done for Kitchensink.
+2) Remove hacks done for Kitchensink to work properly.
 2) Pyrene bundle should be split up by file per component.
-Indeed, the users of Pyrene will have the entire Pyrene code in their app's bundle even if they use just some of the available Pyrene components.
+Indeed, the users of Pyrene will have the entire Pyrene source in their app's bundle even if they use just some of the available Pyrene components.
-3) Generated propType make the code bigger.
+3) PropType generation for each component is not pertinent.
+That makes the code bigger just for Kitchensink purpose.
 4) Use Lerna for managing dependencies across sub-projects.
 5) All components could have a `className` props for overriding style.